-Thanks to Trump’s Family Separations, Democrats Are in the Hot Seat for Taking Private Prison Cash
+Thanks to Trump's family separations, Democrats are in the hot seat for taking private prison cash

 Private prison cash has become a particularly fraught issue in Texas—a stronghold of the industry and the site of far more privately run ICE detention centers than any other state, including more than 10 run by GEO or its subsidiaries, as of 2017.
 Rep. Henry Cuellar (D-Texas), a moderate from a border district, has taken more money from private prison companies than any other congressional Democrat this election cycle and, in contrast to many of his peers, has been a vocal defender of such contributions.
 He’s gotten $36,400 from the industry so far this cycle, according to the Center for Responsive Politics.
 “GEO is one of the largest employers in my district and plays an important role in maintaining our public safety,” he said.
 “Without them, rapists, murderers, and other offenders would not be incarcerated.”

-Further down the ballot, in the race for Texas’s Senate District 19, state legislator Roland Gutierrez is making hay of a four-year old $5,000 GEO group donation to his opponent, former congressman Pete Gallego.
+Further down the ballot, in the race for Texas’ Senate District 19, state legislator Roland Gutierrez is making hay of a four-year-old $5,000 GEO Group donation to his opponent, former Rep. Pete Gallego.
 “No candidate should take contributions made possible through tearing apart families,” said Gutierrez, who says he donated a $250 contribution he received from GEO.
 In response, Gallego has vowed not to take campaign cash from “companies charged with implementing the insanely wrong policy of family separation.”
-(GEO does not hold separated children, though they do lock up parents whose kids were taken away at the border.)
+(GEO does not hold separated children, though it does lock up parents whose kids were taken away at the border.)

 Beyond Texas, the biggest movement is happening in other centers of the private prison industry: Florida and California.
-In Florida, home of the Boca Raton-based GEO Group, that’s largely thanks to pressure from a civil-rights group known as the Dream Defenders, of which ErrDaisha Floyd is a member.
-The group has collected pledges to not accept private prison donations from Reps.
-Debbie Wasserman-Schulz (D) and Charlie Crist (D), the Miami New Times reported, as well as from all four Democratic candidates at the gubernatorial debate.
+In Florida, home of the Boca Raton-based GEO Group, that’s largely thanks to pressure from a civil rights group known as the Dream Defenders, of which ErrDaisha Floyd is a member.
+The group has collected pledges from Reps.
+Debbie Wasserman-Schulz (D) and Charlie Crist (D) to not accept private prison donations, the Miami New Times reported, as well as from all four Democratic candidates at the gubernatorial debate.
 And in early July, the Florida Democratic Party passed a resolution that prohibited the party from taking money from the industry, as well as its affiliated PACs and lobbyists, over objections from “old-guard party officials,” as the New Times put it.
-“Some people think it’s OK to speak out against [hard-line immigration policies] while at the same time being deeply in bed with a company that works with politicians to put more people in jail,” one Dream Defender activist told the paper.
+“Some people think it’s OK to speak out against [hardline immigration policies] while at the same time being deeply in bed with a company that works with politicians to put more people in jail,” one Dream Defender activist told the paper.

-The California Democratic Party soon followed suit, after a petition criticizing private-prison contributions to San Diego Democrats spurred state senate majority leader Toni Atkins to give away thousands she’d taken from the industry.
+The California Democratic Party soon followed suit, after a petition criticizing private prison contributions to San Diego Democrats spurred state Senate majority leader Toni Atkins to give away thousands she’d taken from the industry.
 On July 13, state Democratic Party chair Eric Bauman announced that the party would no longer accept cash from private prison companies, and that it would donate the money it has received since May 21, 2017—including $97,000 from CoreCivic and GEO—to pro-immigrant and prisoner-reentry organizations.
 California Democrats and the state party accounted for three-quarters of the money private prison companies spent on Democrats across the country between 2016 and 2017.

 “Accepting donations from companies that profit from the systemic injustices and suffering that results from them is incompatible with the values and platform of our Party,” Bauman said in a statement.